neeraj-somani/AWS_cert/june2021/SysOpsA/cloudwatch.md

  this cost over the lifetime of the volume is acceptable.
  Performance is restored after the data is accessed once.
  - you can avoid this performance hit by reading all blocks of volume before use it in application, called initialization.

+## Cloudwatch Billing Alarm
+- Estimated charges matrics
+- threshold type
+  - Static (use a value as a threshold)
+  - Anomaly detection (use a band as a threshold)
+- condition
+  - greater, greater/equal, lower/equal, lower
+- create Alarm
+- connect to SNS
+- EC2 action can be perfomed, like auto scaling etc.